 - Standardized Hoarding – This is where individuals systematically collect and store items based on a range of motivations and preferences.
-The hoarding may be indiscriminate, where everything, from old clothes to valuable items are hoarded disproportionately, or discriminate, where the focus is specific types of items, for instance, books, newspapers or shoes.
+The hoarding may be indiscriminate, where everything, from old clothes to valuable items is hoarded disproportionately, or discriminate, where the focus is specific types of items, for instance, books, newspapers, or shoes.

 What Causes Hoarding Disorder?

-Naturally, the main risk factor in regards to HD is genetice.
+Naturally, the main risk factor in regards to HD is genetic.
 It is estimated that having a first-degree family relation with hoarding disorder increases one’s chance of developing the disorder by between 50 and 80 percent.
-People living with ADHD are also more likely to have HD later on in life as some effects of the former may inadvertently cause one to hoard things without even realizing.
+People living with ADHD are also more likely to have HD later on in life as some effects of the former may inadvertently cause one to hoard things without even realizing it.